summersmaggie/volunteer_tracker/README.md

 ## Setup/Installation Requirements

-* View and use the project here:
 * Clone this repository and open in text editor.
+* Set up a local database with two tables called volunteers and projects.
+* Host on a local server.

 ## Support and contact details